jtee2000/AirZzz/README.md

 ![](app/assets/gif/ListSearch.gif)
 * User can click on a listing which brings them to a show page
 * Users can search in a search bar for listings in their area
-* A list of nearby listings appears on a map